 More than 200 firefighters respond to multi-car blaze inside New York City mall parking garage

-At least 21 people, mostly firefighters, were injured Monday after multiple vehicles caught on fire inside a mall parking garage in New York City, sending plumes of black smoke into the air.
+At least 21 people, mostly firefighters, were injured Monday after multiple vehicles caught fire inside a mall parking garage in New York City, sending plumes of black smoke into the air.

 The 18 firefighters and three other people suffered injuries that were not life threatening, officials said.
 Several vehicles burst into flames at Kings Plaza Mall in Brooklyn just before 9 a.m., FDNY Commissioner Daniel Nigro said in a news conference.